Proven-Paradox/shaper-system/Handbook.md

 Some circumstances enable or force a creature to re-roll dice.
 A given die can only be re-rolled once, even if the new roll would otherwise qualify.

 #### Boon
-Circumstances or character traits that grant a conditional or temporary advantage in a situation are represented by Boon +X. When a roll is made with Boon +X, the character may re-roll a die if it is less than or equal to X. They must take the new roll, even if it is lower.
+Circumstances or character traits that grant a conditional or temporary advantage are represented by Boon +X. When a roll is made with Boon +X, the character may re-roll a die if it is less than or equal to X. They must take the new roll, even if it is lower.
 Some examples of Boon in play:
 > Varna makes a Stealth roll with Boon +3.
 He rolls 2 and 6 on his d10s.
 He chooses to re-roll the 2, getting an 8.
 His final result is (6 + 8) 14 plus his modifier.